denten-books/plain-text/2-device.md

 [@spencer_philosophy_1892].

 Shklovsky agreed with Spencer on the dynamics of everyday language, but not of poetry.
 Poetry's imperative was not to facilitate, but to disrupt.
 Poets "arranged and processed" habituated material with the view of "resurrecting" the force of the word lost to everyday habituation [@shklovsky_voskreshenie_1914].
 Estrangement, or the de-programming of received trope, therefore constituted for Shklovsky the primary technique of aesthetic discourse.
-Poetic estrangement counterbalances the work of prosaic habituation, by which short-hand replaces complex things and ideas.
-Thus, were everyday language follows the laws of conservation of energy, poetic language expands energy to make language difficult again [*zatrudnenie*] and to prolong attention [*vospriiatie*].
+Poetic estrangement counterbalances the work of prosaic habituation, by which shorthand cliché replaces complex things and ideas.
+Thus, were everyday language follows the laws of conservation of energy, poetic language expands energy to belabor, to make language difficult again [*zatrudnenie*] and to prolong attention [*vospriiatie*].
 If language is a labor-saving device, poetry is labor-intensive.

-Any innovation in the linguistic sphere is by these means bound to follow the cycle of habituation and renewal, according to the formalists.
+Any innovation in the linguistic sphere is by these means bound to follow a cycle of habituation and renewal, according to the formalists.
 With time, a literary device capable of arresting attention itself becomes normalized and in need of rejuvenation.
 Consequently, the evolution of aesthetic periods follows a course of arbitrary differentiation, in what Jean Moréas (a symbolist poet and art critic important for the history of formalism) called a "cyclical evolution" [*évolution cyclique*], by which the dominant device in one period, becomes a cliché in the next.
 Art depletes itself, "from copy to copy, from imitation to imitation."
 What seems fresh today "dries up and shrivels," and what seemed new and spontaneous becomes a hackneyed commonplace [@moreas_symbolisme_1886].
-Technique in that sense was seen by the formalists as a type of information processing at the meta-linguistic, social level.
-The mechanics of "arrangement and the rearrangement of figure" continually produce new meaning within habituated contexts, the engine of literary development.
+Technique in that sense was seen by the formalists as a kind of information processing at the meta-linguistic, social level.
+The mechanics of "arrangement and the rearrangement of figure" continually produce new meaning within habituated contexts, motivating the engine of literary development.

 In the 1920s, reflecting critically on Shklovsky's "materialist aesthetics" Mikhail Bakhtin would write that the formal model of aesthetic genre formation was capable only of establishing a "chronological table of variance in the evolution of technical devices, because "in isolation technique cannot have a history" [@bakhtin_k_2003, 270-1].
+The formalist model of literary development seemed to him meaninglessly meandering.
 Bakhtin was less materially inclined than the formalists, careful not to reduce technique to questions of "material arrangement" alone.
 He wrote, "I am quite ready to join in the sentiment that 'in art technique is everything,' provided we understand that the aesthetic object cannot exist independent of the artistic work."
 For Bakhtin, the work existed neither in the mind nor in the arrangement of matter alone [@bakhtin_k_2003, 308-10].
-In other words, he argued that any immanent volume of text, an edition of Shakespeare's *Hamlet* for example, could not exhaust the possibility of *Hamlet* as a transcendent work of art.
+Any immanent volume of text, an edition of Shakespeare's *Hamlet* for example, could not, for Bakhtin, exhaust the possibility of *Hamlet* as a transcendent work of art.
 Neither could it be reduced to a pure idea, because any notion of *Hamlet* as an idea must rest on firm material foundations---the textual witness---be it an original folio or a critical edition.
-Similarly, the notion of technique for Bakhtin could not be reduced to the mere manipulation of physical form, independent of the aesthetic idea-object.
-"In art, technique is not mechanistic," he wrote concluding to write that "technique animates and motivates the aesthetic object at every point" [@bakhtin_k_2003, 310].
+Similarly, Bakhtin was unwilling to reduce the notion of technique to the mere manipulation of physical form, independent of the aesthetic idea-object.
+"In art, technique is not mechanistic," he wrote.
+Rather, "technique animates and motivates the aesthetic object at every point" [@bakhtin_k_2003, 310].

-Within the indeterminacy of art as object and idea, Bakhtin approximated the following formula: "the audience is equivalent to the creator, minus technique."
+At any point of a text, technique is what translates ideas into things and things into ideas, where the meaning of the word (sentence, passage, novel) materializes into a specific arrangement of paper and ink and the other way around.
+Within the indeterminacy of art as simultaneously an object and an idea, Bakhtin approximated the following formula: "the audience is equivalent to the creator, minus technique."
 The audience experiences the creative process of the making of the work of art, though without an understanding of the craft involved.
 Alternatively, the author "equals the audience plus technique" [@bakhtin_k_2003, 373-4].
 For Bakhtin, technique served as the "method of processing content through material" [@bakhtin_k_2003, 249].
-Again we return to the notion of technique as a mode of labor or a procedure, which transforms raw material into a work of art, no long an object limited by its physical dimensions.
-The goal of poetics---the study of that transformation---for Bakhtin was therefore the understanding of the "technical apparatus of aesthetic creation," a movement, in other words, between the work of art as a thing and the object of art as an idea [@bakhtin_k_2003, 275].
+Again we return to the notion of technique as a mode of labor or a procedure, which transforms raw material into a work of art, no longer an object limited by its physical dimensions.
+In this light, the goal of poetics---the study of that transformation---was therefore the understanding of the "technical apparatus of aesthetic creation," a movement, in other words, between the work of art as a thing and the object of art as an idea [@bakhtin_k_2003, 275].

-Even as formal analysis skirted the idea of a materialist poetics---Bakhtin calls it "primitive" and "reductive" for this inclination---the formalists stopped short of including the physical properties of inscription into literary analysis.
-The "matter" of materialist poetics was nevertheless limited to the rather abstract notion of language, which still seems to me to exist independently of its physical manifestation.
-With this in mind, it is interesting to consider Nabokov's recursive meta-poetics as a logical apogee of the formalist program.
-Nabokov's pipes and surface inscriptions protrude through the diegetic limits of the fictional world.
-The nesting doll structure of literary instrumentation ends at the book.
-Nabokov's prose reveals the page to be the outer-most literary device containing all other literary devices.
+Even as formal analysis skirted the idea of a materialist poetics---Bakhtin cautions against "primitive" and "reductive" materialism of the sort---the formalists stopped short of examining the actual physical properties of literary inscription.
+The "matter" of materialist poetics was limited to the abstract notion of language, or meta-language, which, as is the case with any abstraction, can exist only in a categorical sense: in a way all whales are mammals, for example.
+Language in that sense comprises a theoretical aggregation of individual languages.
+In giving names to literary phenomena---genres and periods, for example---the literary critic moves from material specifics to categorical abstractions.
+In this light, we can view Nabokov's recursive meta-poetics as a response counter to the critic's method of induction.
+His prose attempts to convert ideas into things, where pipes and surface inscriptions protrude through the diegetic limits of the fictional world.

-Recall, for example the conclusion of his 1936 *Invitation of Beheading*, which ends in the imagined dissolution of the diegetic, fictional world and a glimpse of the material reality "on the other side" of the page:
+On the way of becoming a thing, the word encounters the physical boundaries of its medium.
+Whatever the limits of a fictional world, they are firmly constrained by the book's covers.
+Nabokov's prose often reveals the page to be the outer-most literary device containing all other literary devices.
+The surface of the page is where the literary device in its linguistic sense meets the literary device in its material.
+The fictional world bumps against the real.
+Recall, for example the conclusion of Nabokov 1936 *Invitation to a Beheading*, which ends with the imagined dissolution of the diegetic, fictional boundaries in a glimpse of the material reality "on the other side" of the page:

 > Everything was falling.
 A spinning wind was picking up and whirling: dust,
 > rags, chips of painted wood, bits of gilded plaster, pasteboard bricks,